nmshd/documentation/_docs_integrate/integration-example.md

 !["Add contact" screen]( {{ '/assets/images/add-contact-screen.jpg' | relative_url }} )

-Finally, fill out the required fields and click on "Add contact" to send the Relationship Request.
+Finally, fill out the required fields and click on "Add contact" to send the Relationship.
 This will create a new Relationship between the App and the Connector.
 This Relationship has the status `Pending` for now.

-### Connector: Accept the Relationship Request
+### Connector: Accept the Relationship

 In order to move the Relationship into the `Active` state, we now need to [accept the Relationship Request]({% link _docs_use-cases/use-case-transport-accept-relationship.md %}) with the Connector.
 To do so, we [synchronize updates of the Backbone]({% link _docs_use-cases/use-case-transport-synchronize-updates-of-backbone.md %}), which will fetch all changes that occurred since the last time this endpoint was executed.